srl-labs/containerlab/docs/manual/kinds/ceos.md

       startup-config: myconfig.conf
 ```

-When a config file is passed via `config` parameter, it will override any configuration that may have left upon lab destroy.
+When a config file is passed via `startup-config` parameter, it will override any configuration that may have left upon lab destroy.

 With such topology file containerlab is instructed to take a file `myconfig.conf` from the current working directory, copy it to the lab directory for that specific node under the `/flash/startup-config` name and mount that dir to the container.
 This will result in this config to act as a startup config for the node.